How can sanitary level sensors help you optimize processes?

 The range extends from the low-cost all-rounder P42 with IO-Link, to the high-end L3 model.
-The latter offers intelligent electronics with improved temperature compensation thanks to an integrated temperature measuring cell, density compensation for media and integrated tank linearization for different, integrated or customer-specific container shapes.
+The latter offers intelligent electronics with improved temperature compensation thanks to an integrated temperature measuring cell, density compensation for media and integrated tank linearization for different, integrated or customer-specific vessel shapes.
 This allows direct output in gallons, pounds, PSI or many other units with significantly higher measurement accuracy than comparable devices.
 For outdoor applications or in cold or humid environments, the LAR can avoid measurement errors caused by climate-induced drift due to a special, hermetically welded measuring system.
-For Differntial pressure measurement the D3, based on the technology and specification of the L3 Level sensor, offers a solution with two pressure detectors and an integrated electronic device for Differential Pressure output.
+For Differntial Pressure Control the D3, based on the technology and specification of the L3 Level sensor, offers a solution with two pressure detectors and an integrated electronic device for Differential Pressure output.

 The NSL measuring system is the core technology from which a comprehensive range of sensor variants is derived.
 This means that there are virtually no limits to the variety of applications: